 - Channel Drilldown 3 = Free account ad

-Aside from the UTM parameters values, Attributer will also capture the visitor’s first landing page (e.g., dropbox.com/features/cloud-storage) and the first landing page group (e.g., features)
+Aside from the Google Ads data, Attributer will also capture the visitor’s first landing page (e.g., olmo.com/features/music-licencing) and the first landing page group (e.g., features)

 4. Google Ads data is sent into Microsoft Dynamics CRM

-Finally, once a visitor submits a form on your site, all of the Google Ads data derived from the UTM parameters, along with the landing page data, the lead’s name, email, phone, etc., are sent into Microsoft Dynamics CRM.
+Finally, once a visitor submits a form on your site, all of the Google Ads data (derived from the UTM parameters) is sent into Microsoft Dynamics CRM along with the lead’s name, email, phone, etc.

-When the data is inside Microsoft Dynamics CRM, you can create reports using Microsoft Dynamics CRM’s available reporting tools.
-If you have a BI tool like Tableau or Looker, you can use it to build more advanced reports there.
+And when the data is inside Microsoft Dynamics CRM, you can create reports using Microsoft Dynamics CRM’s built-in reporting tools or connect a tool like Power BI to do more advanced reporting.

 Why using Attributer is better than capturing raw UTM parameters